 He holds an MBA in Economics and Finance from Nicholls State University, as well as an undergraduate B.S in Economics from Nicholls.

-A business owner for over twenty years, Issacs has over a decade of experience in real estate (development and construction), quality management consulting and healthcare management and direct patient care.
-She is adept at management/administration, customer service, problem solving, process improvement and training/education; this includes excellent skills in facilitating communication and coordination between different job positions.
-Computer skills include proficiency in Microsoft Word, Excel, and Publisher.
+A business owner for over twenty years, Isaacs has over a decade of experience in real estate (development and construction), quality management consulting and healthcare management and direct patient care.
+She is adept in strategic planning, management/administration, customer service, problem solving, process improvement and training/education; this includes excellent skills in facilitating communication and coordination between different job positions.

 Isaacs holds a Masters of Science in Physical Therapy from the University of Alabama in Birmingham.
 She also holds a Bachelors of Science in Biology from Millsaps College in Jackson.